Nationals vs. Giants Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (32 total hits).
-He's also swiped three bases.
+- Lane Thomas has 35 hits with four doubles, a triple, three home runs, nine walks and 17 RBI.
+He's also stolen three bases.

-- Thomas takes a five-game streak with at least one hit into this matchup.
-In his last five games he is hitting .333 with a triple, two home runs, a walk and six RBI.
+- Thomas brings a six-game streak with at least one hit into this one.
+In his last 10 games he is batting .344 with a triple, three home runs, two walks and seven RBI.

 Thomas Recent Games